 What is a Sources and Uses of Funds Statement?

-The cash flow statement tells exactly where a company got their money from and how it was spent.
-All cash received (inflows) by the company, and spent (outflows) by the company will be shown in this statement.
-This statement is made up by listing the changes that have occurred in all of the balance sheet items between any two balance sheet dates.
+The cash flow statement indicates where a company got its money from and how it was spent.
+All cash received (inflows) by the company and spent (outflows) by the company is shown in this statement.
+The statement is created by listing the changes that have occurred in all of the balance sheet items between any two balance sheet dates.

 The cash flow statement shows how changes in balance sheet accounts can affect the cash which is available to a business.
-The projections in the statement help businesses, especially when planning short-term goals or investments, to see the available amount of cash available for those actions.
-They use cash flow statement to pick up healthy or unhealthy trends regarding a company’s trading activities.
+The projections in the statement help businesses, especially when planning short-term goals or investments, to see the current cash available for such actions.
+Management or investors can use the cash flow statement to pick up healthy or unhealthy trends regarding a company’s trading activities.

 Generally, the statement consists of two sections: the source (where the money has come from) and the application (where the money has gone).

 - A decrease in liabilities or an increase in assets

 - The disposal or revaluation of fixed assets

 - Repayments received on loans previously granted by the company

 - Losses to be met by the company